BlueDoze/Credit_Risk_ML_Project/README.md

 ## Project Overview

 This project implements an end-to-end machine learning pipeline for credit risk assessment.
-It includes data preprocessing, model training with hyperparameter optimization, and model evaluation using various machine learning algorithms.
+It includes data preprocessing, model training with hyperparameter optimization, and comprehensive model evaluation with automated visualization generation.

 ## Project Structure